confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 So far in this tutorial, you have seen the benefit of |sr-long| as being centralized schema management that enables client applications to register and retrieve globally unique schema ids.
 The main value of |sr|, however, is in enabling schema evolution.
-Similar to how APIs evolve and need to be compatible for all applications that rely on old and new versions of the API, schemas also evolve and likewise need to be compatible for all applications that rely on old and new versions of the schema.
+Similar to how APIs evolve and need to be compatible for all applications that rely on old and new versions of the API, schemas also evolve and likewise need to be compatible for all applications that rely on old and new versions of a schema.
 This schema evolution is a natural behavior of how applications and data develop over time.

 |sr-long| allows for schema evolution and provides compatibility checks to ensure that the contract between producers and consumers is not broken.